A lifelong resident of Baltimore, Dolores loves to share her interest in the historic spots of her beautiful and quirky home town.

-Some were elegant large homes with fan lighted doorways and elaborate interior details, while others were simple 4 room, two bay wide homes.
+Some were large, elegant homes with fan-lighted doorways and elaborate interior details, while others were simple four-room, two bay wide homes.

-A system called ground rent made home ownership affordable.
+A system called ground rent made homeownership affordable.
 The concept of ground rent (as well as the row house style itself) came from England.
-When the eldest son of a noble class family inherited his father's land, they could not, by law, sell the property.
+When the eldest son of a noble class family inherited his father's land, he could not, by law, sell the property.
 The estate earned income from tenant farmers.
 As cities grew larger, land owners realized they could make more money by building and selling homes, but renting the land under the homes.